Animal Science BSc Honours

 Research skills

-In the final year of your degree you'll complete your Animal Science Research Project in an area of interest to you, such as:
+In your final year, you'll complete your Animal Science Research Project in an area of your choice, such as:

 - animal health